Freshdesk vs HubSpot Service Hub

 Strengths

-- Seamless integration with HubSpot CRM and marketing tools
+- Native integration with HubSpot CRM, Marketing Hub, and Sales Hub

 - Scalable from small teams to enterprise organizations